cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 10/17

+I'm feeling like the next step is to set up local background hyperparam optimization and tracking local cv with submission more automatically.
+Again, papermill will be good at this.
+This is my goal for

+I think the next big step is to try using previous-day output as an input.
+Given the size of the data, using huge, all-data models is not really feasible anyway, and I'm getting decent scores using only 25k rows (roughly 25-35% of data).
+It seems like scores were asymptoting as I added more rows of training data.
+Also, I didn't properly randomize data (was just taking data from the top of the file) so maybe there was even some ordering I was not taking into account for.
+I'm guessing using more data + hyperparam optimization would get me into the .81 score range (.802 now).

+When using previous day input, I think the question is whether to use two models in ensemble, or train one big model.
+TODO: Probably want to start with the two model approach to see if the, say, Day 1 -> Day 2 protein model does anything useful on its own!

+# 10/15 - 10/16
+Didn't make much progress on setting up a good pipelining tool last friday.
+Tried building something, but realized there _has_ to be something out there, so doing research on that (so far `dagster` looking promising.)

+Also did some review of RBF kernel.
+It's complex, and not something to easily pick up expert-level theory (would probably take a couple full days, maybe more if I were to really learn Lagrangians as I've been wanting to do for years anyway.)
+I think the main thing to remember is that the `gamma` param is a sort of "number of model parameters" god param, so bigger gamma means lower regularization/fewer params.
+See: https://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html

+# 10/14
+Continuing with this idea: I started using `papermill` (which I've been wanting to use for awhile).
+I got it set up to run a quick "unit test" of a notebook, which has been really useful.
+Would be good to parameterize 'my' notebooks further (also using `scrapbook` for outputs, and the kaggle api for processing).
+I also want to save intermediately processed data, (like pca) more automatically and idempotently.

+# 10/13
+Should really do this every day, but catching up now.
+Ran a couple models: 1) a larger CITE model and 2) and the same RBF model on multi data to get a stronger benchmark on the LB.
+Also tooled a bit on making the notebook model more technology agnostic, mostly because multi really requires using sparse matrix inputs.

+Improved model score to 0.802 (99% of current winning score), but not done anything that interesting so far.
+Clearly there are non-linearities as RBF has improved everything over linear modeling.
+Not tuned hyperparams at all yet either.

 # 10/12

 Probably biggest blocker to making another submission with the RBF kernel is local CV.
 Only problem is CV is very expensive, and it's hard/expensive to even train one model.
 The public kaggle notebooks seem to just downsample aggressively, and the RBF solution from last year did this as well.